Nithur-M/work-from-anywhere/frontend-jobs.md

 <li>We are a team of buildersâour founding team has been working on Ethereum scalability since 2015.</li>
 </ul>
 <p><strong>We strongly encourage candidates of all different backgrounds to apply.</strong> We believe that our work is stronger with a variety of perspectives, and weâre eager to further diversify our company.
 If you have a background that you feel would make an impact at Optimism, please consider applying.
 Weâre committed to building an inclusive, supportive place for you to do the best work of your career.</p>
-</div><br/><br/>Please mention the word **OVERTAKE** and tag RMzQuODIuMTUxLjY= when applying to show you read the job post completely (#RMzQuODIuMTUxLjY=).
+</div><br/><br/>Please mention the word **OVERTAKE** and tag RMmEwNjoyZWMwOjE6OjEzNw== when applying to show you read the job post completely (#RMmEwNjoyZWMwOjE6OjEzNw==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>